MicrosoftDocs/azure-docs/articles/devtest-labs/devtest-lab-add-devtest-user.md

 ### Prerequisites

+To add members to a lab:

 - You must be an Owner of the lab, either directly or by inheritance as a subscription owner.
 - Sign in to the [Azure portal](https://portal.azure.com) as an [Owner](../role-based-access-control/built-in-roles.md#owner) or [User Access Administrator](../role-based-access-control/built-in-roles.md#user-access-administrator).

-### Add a member to a lab by using the Azure portal
+### Add a lab user by using the Azure portal

 - To add a user at the subscription level, open the subscription page.
 - To add a user at the lab level, open the resource group that has the lab, and select the lab from the list of resources.